 - Do no harm with your words or actions.
 Words and deeds matter.
 How you handle a career setback will speak to your character, and this too will pay you dividends in the future.

 - When a door closes, a window opens.
-I understand this statement isn’t immediately apparent, but in my personal experiences and in observing the experiences of others, in almost every case, when optimism surfaces, opportunities exist.
+I understand this statement isn’t immediately apparent, but in my personal experiences and in observing the experiences of others, in almost every case, when optimism surfaces, opportunities present themselves.

-Regardless of which direction you choose, use this as an opportunity to rebrand your image.
-Understanding how you are perceived and determining how you want to be seen is the first step in branding the new you.
+Rebranding yourself is probably the most crucial step you can take.
+It involves learning how you are perceived and deciding how you want to be seen by others.
 Be intentional in this rebranding effort.
-It will require discipline and determination, but you will become a better person because if this work.
-Check out this article about personal branding: “Creating a Leadership Brand.”
+It will require discipline and determination, but you will become a better future employee and person because of this work.
+Check out this article about personal branding: “Creating a Personal Leadership Brand.”

-You should never just take a career setback as permanent or defining.
-Take it as an opportunity to improve yourself and your place in the work world.
+But, the most important thing you can do is take this message to heart; Never look at a career setback as permanent or let it define you; take it as an opportunity to improve yourself and your place in the work world.